 With that said, you don't have to be a pro to get your hands on a fast lens.
 Many lobbyists (and soccer moms) have the money to get a fast lens to go along with a fast camera for shooting sports.

-Yes, but only up to an extent.
-Faster lenses give you those benefits mentioned in the opening sentence of this post.
-It all depends on the degree of "fastness" you need to get the shots you want with your photography.
+It all depends on the degree of fastness, how fast you need the lens to be to get the shots you want with your photography.

 As an example, the very first portrait lens I purchased when I converted over from film to digital was an 85mm f/1.8 lens.
 Much faster than my f/4 24-105mm lens, it is tack sharp and gives me the beautiful out of focus background that makes a portrait looks great.